-Estimated forfeitures are based on actual historical pre-vesting forfeitures.
+Estimated forfeitures are based on estimates for 2010, and actual historical pre-vesting forfeitures for 2009 and 2008.

-The Company applies FASB ASC Subtopic 505-50, "Equity - Equity-Based Payments to Non-Employees" (formerly SFAS No. 123(R) and EITF No. 96-18 "Accounting for Equity Instruments That are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling Goods or Services"), with respect to options issued to non-employees.
+The Company applies FASB ASC Subtopic 505-50, "Equity - Equity-Based Payments to Non-Employees" with respect to options issued to nonemployees.
 FASB ASC Subtopic 505-50 requires the use of option valuation models to measure the fair value of the options granted.
 Compensation expensed to non-employees was not material.